elucian/bee/syntax/structure.md

 **See example:** [gv.bee](../demo/gv.bee)

-## Local scope
+## Local context

-Local scope is a private memory space;
+Local context is a private memory space;
-Local variables are private inside local scope;
+Local variables are private inside local context;
 One aspect can have local constants, variables and rules;
 One library can have local constants, variables and rules;
 Bee rules can have local declarations or public declarations.